RedHatGov/sre-workshop-code/README.md

 export NUM_USERS=5  # replace me
 ```

-For each user, create a user project and service mesh control plane project.
-Add the user project as a member to each user's control plane project.
+For each user, create a user project and service mesh control plane project:

 ```bash
 for (( i=1 ; i<=$NUM_USERS ; i++ ))